Most Used Internal Medicine CPT Codes

 Laboratory and Pathology Codes

 Laboratory and pathology services are integral to internal medicine practice.
-Several CPT codes are used to bill for these services, including:
+Providers use several CPT codes to bill for these services, including:

 Radiology Codes